+An exposure where any amount due under the contract (interest, principal, fee or other amount) has not been paid in full at the date when it was due is deemed to be past due.
+An exposure should be considered past due even when the amount of the exposure or the past due amount, as applicable, is not considered material.
 The goal of the Bank is to apply sophisticated but realistic credit models and systems to monitor and manage credit risk.
 The pricing of each credit granted reflects the level of risks inherent in the credit.
 Subject to competitive forces, Access Bank implements a consistent pricing model for loans to its different target markets.
-The client's interest is guarded at all times, and collateral quality is never the sole reason for a positive credit decision.
+The client's interest is always guarded, and collateral quality is never the sole reason for a positive credit decision.
 Provisions for credit losses meet IFRS and prudential guidelines set forth by the Central Bank of Nigeria, both for loans for which specific provisions exist as well as for the portfolio of performing loans.
 Access Bank's credit process requires rigorous proactive and periodic review of the quality of the loan portfolio.
 This helps us to identify and remediate credit issues proactively.

 The Criticized Assets Committee performs a quarterly review of loans with emerging signs of weakness; the Management Credit Committee and the Board Credit Committee also perform reviews of the quality of our loan portfolio on a quarterly basis.
 These are in addition to daily reviews performed by the various Head of Risk within the Credit Risk Management Groups.